Published On: Dec 03 2012 06:14:12 PM CSTUpdated On: Dec 04 2014 01:00:00 AM CST

 1991: After declaring bankruptcy earlier in the year and having its profitable assets bought up by Delta Air Lines, Pan Am, once the principal and largest international air carrier in the United States, ceases operations.

 1991: Journalist Terry A. Anderson is released after seven years in captivity as a hostage in Beirut.
 He was the last and longest-held American hostage in Lebanon.
+He's seen here at the microphones during a welcome home rally in his birthplace of Lorain, Ohio, in June 1992.

 1988: In Akron, Ohio, Roy Orbison gives his final concert.
 The rock singer, seen here in the January 1988 concert special "A Black and White Night," died of a heart attack at the age of 52 two days after the Akron concert.